birb-digital/wrongthink/SECURITY.md

 wrongthink.me's web server does not have any access logs.

-in the future, wrongthink.me will have a TURN server to relay data between two clients who cannot directly connect. the encrypted link is still maintained between both clients and wrongthink cannot see the traffic.
+wrongthink.me uses a TURN server to relay data between two clients who cannot directly connect. the encrypted link is still maintained between both clients and wrongthink cannot see the traffic.

 notes:
 * logging off is defined as closing the tab